datalakehouse/docs/docs/products/grafana/index.rst

-DLH for Grafana
+datalakehouse for Grafana
 ==================

-What is DLH for Grafana?
+What is datalakehouse for Grafana?
 ---------------------------

-DLH for Grafana is a fully managed **analytics and monitoring solution**,, deployable in the cloud of your choice which can bring unlimited scalability and high-availability to your monitoring environment and other time series applications.
+datalakehouse for Grafana is a fully managed **analytics and monitoring solution**,, deployable in the cloud of your choice which can bring unlimited scalability and high-availability to your monitoring environment and other time series applications.

 Why Grafana?